 Summary : Embark on a voyage with an expedition spirit, as each day is planned to take advantage of the best that Svalbard has to offer.
-From close-up encounters with icebergs and glaciers, to the unique Arctic wildlife, this is a voyage of non-stop highlights.
+Scour the ice and tundra in search of the elusive polar bear.
+Search for lounging seals, grazing reindeer, and colonies of birds under the midnight sun.
+From close-up encounters with icebergs and glaciers to unique Arctic wildlife, this is a voyage of non-stop highlights.
 Birders will delight in sights of Ivory gulls and spectacular bird cliffs.
-Cruise aboard Zodiacs near the ice edge to view seals or walrus.
-Along the journey, the sights of polar bears, lounging seals, grazing reindeer and colonies of birds in this stunning landscape will truly be experiences to remember.
+Cruise aboard Zodiacs near the ice edge to view seals or walruses.
+Along the journey, the spectacular sights of wildlife in this stunning landscape will truly be experiences to remember.

 Mandatory Travel Insurance:

-Select departures will include 2 German speaking Expedition Staff to provide educational content in German.
+Select departures will include 2 German-speaking Expedition Staff (in addition to English-speaking staff) to provide educational content in German.

-Airfare; travel insurance (required); passport and visa fees; gratuities are at your discretion; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; kayaking.
+Airfare; travel insurance (required); passport and visa fees; gratuities are at your discretion; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; kayaking; fuel surcharge may apply.